I asked a recent college graduate, “What is your dream job?”

 “How did you get your dream job?” she asked.
 She was serious, and earnest, and almost looked like she might take notes on my answer.

 “I treated every job I do as if it was my dream job.
 I apply the enthusiasm, thoroughness, and positive attitude I would have for my dream job to everything I do.
 That allowed me to find more things I enjoy, and do more of them well.
-Then it was always clear what direction I wanted my career to take.
+The direction I wanted my career to take became clearer.
 That’s how I discovered consulting was my dream job, and that I’m really good at it.
 People constantly ask for and follow my advice!”

 I learned it from a friend.
 He explained that he tried to never say “no” to a new experience, and even in a job he hated, to do it so well he was proud of his work.
 He looked at each part of his work from a labor and management perspective, educating himself on how the actions fit together into the whole.
 Within 5 years of adopting this attitude, he had his dream job.

-I tried to do the same.
+I try to do the same.
 I work hard, keep it positive, and learn as much as I can as quickly as I can.
-What I quickly realized is that when I was focused on my work, and not on my wants, I did a fantastic job, and received terrific reviews.
+Quickly I realized when I was focused on my work, and not on my wants, I did a fantastic job, and received terrific reviews.
 Could it really be that simple?
 Yes!

 Get started right now

 It doesn’t matter what job you have now.
 What matters is how well you’re doing it.
 You can build skills, colleagues, and terrific references from the mail room to the board room.
 Flipping burgers teaches you about labor, management, and inventory control, among many other skills.
-Learning about management practices is often easiest by being managed yourself.
+Your manager’s strengths (and weaknesses!) are teaching you about effective management practices.
 Learning what skills you love and excel in is best achieved by doing.
-Every job educates you better about what you do and don’t want to do next.
+Additionally, every job educates you better about what you do and don’t want to do next – even jobs you hate.
 And creating rave reviews for yourself will always make you an in-demand employee.